 WHAT TO EXPECT

 At your initial consultation with your Surgeon, your face and individual needs will be assessed and the options best suited to you will be discussed.
 Be frank in your discussions and ask as many questions as you would like to.
-Remember to mention if you are taking any medications and if you are a smoker or non-smoker.
+Remember to mention if you are taking any medications and if you are a smoker.

 All Surgery carries some risk and uncertainty.
 It is impossible to predict every outcome because everyone is different.
-Browlift is normally a safe procedure providing the clients have been carefully selected, the surgeon is adequately trained in the procedure as well as having training in General Surgery.
+Brow Lift is normally a safe procedure providing the clients have been carefully selected and the Surgeon is adequately trained in the procedure as well as having training in General Surgery.

-Complications in the short term include infection at the suture sites, bruising or haematoma on the brow and surrounding the eyes.
+Complications in the short term include infection at the suture sites and bruising or haematoma on the brow and surrounding the eyes.
 You may experience some temporary numbness on the scalp and brow area and you may experience headaches and discomfort following this Surgery.
-These symptoms are usually transient and can be controlled with medications supplied by doctor.
+These symptoms are usually transient and can be controlled with medications supplied by your Doctor.

 Complications in the long term include permanent nerve damage, which can lead to droopy brow.
 The incidence of this occurring is approximately 1 – 3%.
 It is also possible to have permanent numbness, asymmetry, visible scarring and hair loss.
-Your surgeon will discuss these and other complications that are specific to this Surgery with you during your consultation with him.
+Your Surgeon will discuss these and other complications that are specific to this surgery with you during your pre-surgery consultation.

 Bruising may appear on your forehead and around your eyes.
-This usually dissipates within seven to ten days although may persist for six to eight weeks.
+This usually dissipates within seven to 10 days, although may persist for six to eight weeks.
 This bruising and swelling can be camouflaged with special make-up, which is available through our Clinic.